BWITS/rundeck-build-Dockerfile/README.md

-# rundeck
+### Rundeck

-Rundeck with aws ec2 node plugin on CentOS
+- Rundeck with aws ec2 node plugin on CentOS in Docker container.

-Installation steps have been simplified by puppet automation.
+- Installation steps have been simplified by puppet automation.